sszettella/zsmseven/posts/v_power_surge_ai_and_evs_drive_e_20251014.md

 </script>

 ### Wrapping Up
 The AI-EV nexus might just ignite a power sector renaissance, but it's a tangled web of opportunities and obstacles.
-These companies offer a glimpse into possible winners, grounded in solid data—I've spot-checked trends on X from @IEA and @BloombergNEF, where fresh takes echo these demand spikes [source: Example IEA X Post](https://x.com/IEA/status/1845000000000000000) (search for the latest).
-In a debasement-prone economy, such real-world plays could shine, but that's speculation.
+These companies offer a glimpse into possible winners, grounded in solid data In a debasement-prone economy, such real-world plays could shine, but that's speculation.
 This is just my take to provoke your thinking.
 Always dig deeper, do your own research, and seek expert input.

+The [ZSM Seven](./zsm_seven_intro.html) remains our core portfolio, but we may try out some pilot positions in the energy sector as AI and autonomous EVs are likely to drive explosive growth.

 ---